ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Errors can be reported in DAP both at the HTTP layer and within challenge objects as defined in {{iana-considerations}}.
 DAP servers can return responses with an HTTP error response code (4XX or 5XX).
-For example, if the client submits a request using a method not allowed in this document, then the server MAY return HTTP status code 405 Method Not Allowed.
+For example, if the Client submits a request using a method not allowed in this document, then the server MAY return HTTP status code 405 Method Not Allowed.